Ightham Mote's walk to Shipbourne and Fairlawne

 The house was built about 300 years ago by Sir Henry Vane, Secretary of State to Charles I. Currently owned by a Saudi-Arabian Prince, the Fairlawne Estate has previously belonged to Major Peter Cazalet who trained race horses for Queen Elizabeth, the Queen Mother.

 Cross the stile and cross the road to enter a gravel drive with a kissing gate ahead.
 Pass through the kissing gate and turn left to follow a tree line on the left, initially uphill.
 Continue along this path, ignoring paths to the right, to reach a five-bar gate and pedestrian gate leading to a track down to the A227 Tonbridge Road.
-Cross the road to a gate leading onto a woodland path (bridleway).
+Cross the [busy] main road to a gate leading onto a woodland path (bridleway).
 Follow this path down to a clearing on the left with a view back towards Shipbourne, bear right and continue down on a narrower path and just before this path turns left towards a field, turn right onto a short path and stile, with a National Trust sign.
 Cross the stile into Scathes Wood and re-join the Ightham Mote estate.

 The wood is bounded by a circular footpath so having crossed the stile there is a choice of turning left or right, with both paths leading back to the main entrance drive of Ightham Mote.
 (If you turn left, follow the red walk markers; if you turn right, follow the black walk markers.)
 Having reached the entrance drive turn left and proceed down to the car park to complete the walk.